Zarko36/My-Portfolio/Lab 4/README.md

 This app displays the top 5 most popular articles from the New York Times based on time period (day, week, month) and popularity criteria (most viewed, shared, emailed).

-## External Libraries Used

-* Bootstrap for responsive design and styling

 ## Implementation Details

 * The app uses the NYT Popular Article API to fetch articles.